Thursday, 31 December 2020

 Shortly after I had added her to the list I came across a blog which gave many more names of lgbt Olympians, though there were no verifying sources.
 As with any other list that I find, whether it’s on social media or forum, I make sure I can find at least one online source that gives a definite indication of sexuality or gender identity.
 Quite often photos of an athlete’s wedding ceremony on social media is all I need.
 There are still about a hundred athletes I am still researching.
 There are also several Olympians who have been claimed as being lgbt but I have my doubts over the sources I have consulted.

 There are two people I have not put on my list who are both worth mentioning.
-One is an openly lgbt Olympian who, I believe, has been misidentified.
+One is an Olympian who, I believe, has been misidentified.
 First, an Olympian I do not believe was lgbt, despite being identified as such in some places.

 Robert Graves (1895-1985).
 This esteemed British poet entered the Mixed Literature category of the Art competition at the 1924 Paris Olympics.
 The Art competitions, which included music, sculpture and writing, were a part of the Olympics until 1948.
 Each entry had to have a sporting connection.
 Medals were awarded, as they were in the sports.
 They are still recognised by the IOC.
 Robert Graves’ entry into the 1924 games was a poem called “At the Games”.
 He didn’t win a medal.